django/deps/draft/0007-dependency-policy.rst

   point-releases of ``foo`` won't break Django.

 Again, these are guidelines.
 At the end of the day, the criteria comes down to "would we include this code in Django?"
-The Tech Board has the final call.
+The Steering Council has the final call.

 ..
 [1] Note the "probably" there.
 It is, in principle, possible to distribute
        C extensions in a way that no longer requires a compiler -- platform-